phpbb/documentation/development/db/dbal.rst

 Some database functions are within the base driver and others are within specific database drivers.
 Each function below will indicate whether it is defined in the base driver or in each specific driver.
-The *MySQLi* specific database driver will be used in the examples below.
+The *MySQLi* specific database driver will be used in the examples throughout this page.
 |br| All drivers are located in the :class:`\\phpbb\\db\\driver` namespace.
 |br| Base driver is located at :class:`\\phpbb\\db\\driver\\driver.php`
 |br| Specific driver is located at :class:`\\phpbb\\db\\driver\\mysqli.php`